 Discussion

-Even though the DESUDAPS work item itself is complete, several topics regarding the usage of the new prediction models may require additional work in order to clarify possible ambiguities and remove/finalize any provisional values.
+The DESUDAPS work item itself is complete.
+However, several topics regarding the usage of the new prediction models may require additional work in order to clarify possible ambiguities and remove/finalize provisional values.
+In addition, 3GPP should consider the dynamic behavior of devices including time-variant setups reflecting the typical use conditions of mobile devices.
 Thus, a subsequent work item seems eligible to address further work on this topic.